Tullow Oil (LON:TLW) Stock Price Up 24.2% – Should You Buy?

-A number of equities research analysts have issued reports on TLW shares.
-Canaccord Genuity Group cut their price target on shares of Tullow Oil from GBX 16 to GBX 10 and set a “hold” rating on the stock in a report on Thursday, August 7th.
-Shore Capital reaffirmed a “buy” rating on shares of Tullow Oil in a research note on Friday, September 5th.
-Panmure Gordon cut their target price on Tullow Oil from GBX 7.80 to GBX 5.40 and set a “sell” rating on the stock in a research note on Monday, November 24th.
-Finally, Jefferies Financial Group lowered their price target on Tullow Oil from GBX 12 to GBX 6 and set an “underperform” rating for the company in a research report on Monday, October 20th.
-One research analyst has rated the stock with a Buy rating, one has assigned a Hold rating and two have given a Sell rating to the company.
-Based on data from MarketBeat.com, the stock currently has an average rating of “Reduce” and an average price target of GBX 12.85.
+A number of equities analysts recently weighed in on TLW shares.
+Canaccord Genuity Group dropped their price target on Tullow Oil from GBX 16 to GBX 10 and set a “hold” rating on the stock in a research note on Thursday, August 7th.
+Shore Capital reiterated a “buy” rating on shares of Tullow Oil in a report on Friday, September 5th.
+Jefferies Financial Group cut their price target on shares of Tullow Oil from GBX 12 to GBX 6 and set an “underperform” rating on the stock in a report on Monday, October 20th.
+Finally, Panmure Gordon reduced their price target on shares of Tullow Oil from GBX 7.80 to GBX 5.40 and set a “sell” rating for the company in a research report on Monday, November 24th.
+One investment analyst has rated the stock with a Buy rating, one has issued a Hold rating and two have assigned a Sell rating to the company.
+Based on data from MarketBeat.com, the stock currently has an average rating of “Reduce” and a consensus price target of GBX 12.85.

 About Tullow Oil